HPCNow/sNow/doc/pages/mydoc/mydoc_install_snow_conf.md

 ## Admin Groups
 Defines a list of admin groups eligible to access via SSH to the domains and deployed compute nodes from the sNow! nodes.
 The default value is ADMIN_GROUPS="root snow"
 ## Source control and continuous integration support
-The following parameters allow you to integrate the key configuration files, deployment scripts and other key codes located in /sNow/snow-configspace with your source control system.
+The following parameters allow you to integrate the key configuration files, deployment scripts and other key codes located in ${SNOW_SRV} with your source control system.
 It supports GitHub and BitBucket through OAuth tokens.
 The default values are empty.
 This is key to enabling continuous integration support and testing changes in a testing environment before to merging them into  production.
 Since the data contained in this folder is extremely sensitive, the GIT repository MUST be private.
 Since BitBucket allows you to use private repositories for free, we suggest to explore this option.
 More information about how to setup OAuth integrated applications is available in the GitHub and BitBucket websites.
 Example: